 Class is Closed

-Classes that reach their enrollment limits require permission to override the limit.
+Classes that reach their enrollment limits require permission.
 If all seats are taken, students will not be allowed to register unless a Closed Class permission is granted.
 Even if a class shows a status of "open" or it appears as if there are seats available, the class may have multiple offerings and the total seats available for all offerings may be filled.

 Requisites Have Not Been Met